 To test the Star Adventurer GTi’s unguided tracking performance, I mounted a DSLR (or in this case mirrorless camera) to the GTi, with my Canon EF 300mm F/4 telephoto lens.
 I took several 60 exposures of the Eagle Nebula region during a rare 2-hour period of cloudless skies.

 I was able to take impressive 60-second unguided exposures at this focal length, and with a spot-on polar alignment, I am sure I could even longer.
-If I were to add a small autoguiding setup, I am confident 5-minute exposures are absolutely possible.
+If I were to add a small autoguiding setup, I am confident that 5-minute exposures are absolutely possible.

 Now I could have loaded this baby up with gear, but I intentionally decided to keep it simple for this “first look”, because I think many of you will be using the GTi with a setup like this (or maybe a smaller lens), especially if you’re new to the hobby.